A woman who called a Black child a slur has raised a backlash but also thousands of dollars

 Backlash against ‘cancel culture’ persists

 In the woman’s case, a contingent of supporters just want to fight cancel culture, said Franciska Coleman, an assistant professor of law at University of Wisconsin Law School, who has written about cancel culture and social regulation of speech.
-For some it can include donating “to everyone who they in quotes try to ‘cancel.’”
+For some it can include donating to anyone who people are trying to “cancel,” Coleman said.

 Some people are focused on how “it just seems too much that this mother of two young kids is getting death threats and rape threats,” Coleman said.

-Note: This story was first published on May 7, 2025.
-It was updated on May 8, 2025, to make clear that Franciska Coleman, an assistant professor of law, was expressing an opinion of a certain group, not her own, when she said people who support cancel culture feel they have to informally impose consequences.